scottyphillips/echonetlite_homeassistant/README.md

 * Daikin
      * Hot Water Heaters
+         * Switch entities to enable various hot water settings.
-         * Input entity to configure Hot Water Timers can be configured by using a template and [Service Calls](Services.md).
+         * Input entity to configure Hot Water Timers can be configured by using a template and a [Service Call](Services.md).
      * Air Conditioners
           * ECHONETLite enabled HVAC models.